xsdk-project/MathPackagesTraining2023/pages/session_synopses.md

 interfaces, and its most used multigrid solvers, BoomerAMG and PFMG, including a brief discussion of the effect of their data structures on performance.
-The lesson includes hands-on examples with structured and unstructured solvers from the HYPRE library applied to several test problems.
+The lesson includes hands-on examples with structured and unstructured solvers from the HYPRE library applied to several test problems on CPUs and GPUs.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>